UQ-eLIPSE/prism/README.md

   - USE_SENTRY - Set to false to disable (useful for dev mode).
 Otherwise true for production.
   - SENTRY_DSN - See the Sentry site for the value of the DSN to be used.

-Make sure before running this server, you have the `prism-id_rsa` key in the `tmp/` folder in order to use the Manta functionality.
+Make sure before running this server, you have the `prism-tst-id_rsa` key in the `tmp/` folder in order to use the Manta functionality.
 The key can be found on Lastpass.

 ## Running